sloth-ci/sloth-ci/docs/api.rst

 API Reference
 *************

-Sloth CI's API lets you stop and restart the server, create and remove apps, and view app logs and build history.
+Sloth CI's API lets you stop and restart the server, create and remove apps, view app logs and history of builds.

+The API runs on the host and port specified in the :ref:`server config <server-config-host>`.

-The API is protected from unauthorized access with basic auth; the access credentials are stored in the :ref:`server config <server-config-api-auth>`.
+The API is protected from unauthorized access with basic auth; the access credentials are also stored in the :ref:`server config <server-config-api-auth>`.

 There're three ways to use the API:

--   Using Sloth CI's :doc:`CLI <cli>`:
+-  Use Sloth CI's :doc:`CLI <cli>`:

     .. code-block:: bash